 This cute little Peperomia is found in Peru and Ecuador, and perhaps elsewhere in South America.
 Its leaves only grow to be about 1″, and the entire plant stays under 6″ in my experience.
 Perhaps given something to lean on, it could get a little taller.
-It is tolerant of a wide variety of terrarium conditions, but doesn’t seem to like standing water on its leaves.
+It is tolerant of a wide variety of terrarium conditions but doesn’t seem to like standing water on its leaves. *update* after growing this plant for over a year and struggling to have robust […]

 This beautiful Peperomia is from Lago, Ecuador.
 It reaches about 8 inches, more often staying around 6-7.
 It’s rosette forming, and can be propagated via leaf cuttings.
 The white stripe down the middle of the leaf only gets more prominent as the plant matures.
 The maroon color doesn’t fade but gets a bit darker with age.